TON 618: Observational history

-Because quasars were not recognized until 1963, the nature of this object was unknown when it was first noted in a 1957 survey of faint blue stars (mainly white dwarfs) that lie away from the plane of the Milky Way.
+As quasars were not recognized until 1963, the nature of this object was unknown when it was first noted in a 1957 survey of faint blue stars (mainly white dwarfs) that lie away from the plane of the Milky Way.
 On photographic plates taken with the 0.7 m Schmidt telescope at the Tonantzintla Observatory in Mexico, it appeared "decidedly violet" and was listed by the Mexican astronomers Braulio Iriarte and Enrique Chavira as entry number 618 in the Tonantzintla Catalogue.

-In 1970, a radio survey at Bologna in Italy discovered radio emission from TON 618, indicating that it was a quasar.
+In 1970, a radio survey at Bologna in Italy discovered radio emissions from TON 618, indicating that it was a quasar.
 Marie-Helene Ulrich then obtained optical spectra of TON 618 at the McDonald Observatory which showed emission lines typical of a quasar.
 From the high redshift of the lines Ulrich deduced that TON 618 was very distant, and hence was one of the most luminous quasars known.

 Components

 Supermassive black hole

 As a quasar, TON 618 is believed to be the active galactic nucleus at the center of a galaxy, the engine of which is a supermassive black hole feeding on intensely hot gas and matter in an accretion disc.
-The light originating from the quasar is estimated to be 10.8 billion years old.
+Given its observed redshift of 2.219, the light travel time of TON 618 is estimated to be approximately 10.8 billion years.
 Due to the brilliance of the central quasar, the surrounding galaxy is outshone by it and hence is not visible from Earth.
 With an absolute magnitude of −30.7, it shines with a luminosity of 4×10^40 watts, or as brilliantly as 140 trillion times that of the Sun, making it one of the brightest objects in the known Universe.

 Like other quasars, TON 618 has a spectrum containing emission lines from cooler gas much further out than the accretion disc, in the broad-line region.
 The size of the broad-line region can be calculated from the brightness of the quasar radiation that is lighting it up.
 Shemmer and coauthors used both NV and CIV emission lines in order to calculate the widths of the Hβ spectral line of at least 29 quasars, including TON 618, as a direct measurement of their accretion rates and hence the mass of the central black hole.